cyap7/ASD_microbiome_AAB_QTAB/README.md

 	* R code used to perform the "direct" analysis
 	* input the "direct" analysis output from `metagenomics_analysis_linktaxafunc_manuscript.R` (eg. "aab_Romboutsia.timonensis_MICROBAgenes.txt")
 	* differential abundance analysis (ANCOMv2.1)

+##### Updated: 14 May 2022

+Updated `metagenomics_analysis_osca_prep_manuscript.Rmd`
+- to perform the clr-transform, we used the mixOmics::logratio.transfo() function.
+We inadvertently had used the transpose of the intended matrix.
+We have re-run the OREML analyses and confirmed that the impact on the presented results are minior, and that the conclusions stand as in the original manuscript.
+We provide here the updated version of Fig.2 which directly pertains to these results.
+We sincerely apologise for any inconvenience caused by this error.